 Running a Website: Not Free

-So, what are the other issues and limitations product-making businesses should take into consideration when deciding to continue or get started with WooCommerce inventory management?
+So, what are the other issues and limitations manufacturing businesses should take into consideration when deciding to continue or get started with WooCommerce inventory management?

 1. WooCommerce Inventory Management Doesn’t Support Raw Material Inventory

 WooCommerce inventory management is only designed to track the inventory of finished products, and many other manufacturing businesses use a 3rd party app such as material requirements planning software to bridge this feature gap.

 2. Can’t Track Inventory at Multiple Locations